ncoghlan/misc/notes/python3/questions_and_answers.rst

   <https://github.com/jeamland/asciicompat>`__.
-* :pep:`460` and :pep:`461` are two different approaches to restoring support for *binary* interpolation that is to be source and semantically compatible for the use cases we actually want to support in Python 3 (the ones that don't involve making the ``bytes`` type a hybrid type again, but, in the case of :pep:`461`, are clearly only valid for ASCII compatible binary formats).
+* :pep:`460` and :pep:`461` are two different approaches to restoring support for *binary* interpolation that is to be source and semantically compatible for the use cases we actually want to support in Python 3 ( neither proposal involves making the ``bytes`` type a hybrid type again, but instead proposes an interpolation mechanism that is suitable for working with binary formats that contain ASCII compatible segments).

 What's up with WSGI in Python 3?